okzach/datesuninfo/README.md

 This is a functional work-in-progress.
 I use it for personal projects; that is the purpose it serves.

-The last time this project saw love was February 2016.
+The last time this project saw love was early April 2016.